Friday 11th Dec 2015

 ‘This is a world where things often seem quite mundane on the surface and then have a secondary reveal.
 I love coming up with those images because it makes me feel that no one’s done this before – no one’s seen something in this specific way.’

 Now Olly’s designs front the books he’s read since childhood.
 He tells me that the project has been a labour of love.
 ‘I really pitched my heart out.
 I came up with four or five different approaches and sketched most of the books for each.

 ‘The next day I got on a plane to Comic-Con, crashed on a friend’s hotel room floor and figured I’d forget about it.
-Two days later I woke up really hungover – so, so hungover because we’d been in the hotel bar until four in the morning.
-I got that call that said I got the job and I lost my mind.’
+Two days later I woke up really hungover – so, so hungover, because we’d been in the hotel bar until four in the morning.
+I got the call that said I got the job and I lost my mind.’

 As a massive fan of the book series, Olly says he was also conscious of avoiding visual spoilers.

 ‘For Half-Blood Prince I thought maybe I should have a Snape cover but then that could be a horrible spoiler.
 Really it’s the book; it’s Dumbledore and Harry fighting off the Inferi.
 That’s such a vibrant image from that book.
 Also it’s nice to get Dumbledore on a cover.’

 Kathleen Kennedy, president of LucasFilm, revealed in an interview that Industrial Light & Magic London has some of Olly’s work painted on the wall.
 What does he think about the idea of J.K.
 Rowling having his designs above her mantelpiece some day?
 With both hands over his face and a barely audible ‘Whoa,’ the thought might be a little intimidating.

 ‘That was easily the most terrifying aspect of this entire brief.
 I could deal with the failure of not getting the pitch, the thing I was terrified of was making something she hated.